elaxuwu/ClinicScribe/README.md

 - 🌍 Translates notes into other languages
 - 💬 Lets you chat with ClinicScribe AI to ask questions or request note edits
 - 📌 Saves, pins, filters, and deletes patient encounters
+- 🔎 Searches dashboard records by patient name, and filters Patient IDs with a searchable dropdown
 - 🔄 Keeps signed-in dashboards fresh while you are on patient or dashboard pages
+- ✨ Uses lightweight UI motion for the chatbox, filter drawer, dropdowns, and cards
 - 🧯 Checks audio size and file type before sending it to the transcription service (for security)
 - 👤 Supports signed-in users through Supabase
 - 🚪 Supports guest mode with local browser records and a short-lived server session